-Geopolitical and macroeconomic conditions, including the risk of an economic recession, could have an adverse effect on the Group's business.
+Adverse global economic conditions, including increasing energy prices, could have an adverse effect on the Group's business.

-In recent months a number of factors, including the Russia-Ukraine Conflict and the Red Sea Conflict (see "- The Group is subject to risks associated with its international operations, including risks related to armed conflicts, acts of war and other geopolitical events."), overall higher levels of inflation as well as price increases for raw materials and energy, have resulted in a material deterioration of the conditions for the global economy.
+In recent months a number of factors, including continued global supply chain disruptions, local lockdowns due to the COVID-19 pandemic (such as the recent lockdowns in China resulting in closures and significant delays at major ports), rapidly increasing prices for energy, including as a result of the war in Ukraine (see "-The Group is subject to risks associated with its international operations, including risks related to armed conflicts."), and overall higher levels of inflation, have resulted in a material deterioration of the conditions for the global economy.
 Any or all of these factors, or other consequences of the continuation, or worsening, of domestic and global economic conditions, which cannot currently be predicted, could adversely affect the Group's businesses, results of operations, financial condition and liquidity.

-Moreover, certain of the above-mentioned factors directly or indirectly affect Sika and its business operations, including global supply chain disruptions and shortages of raw materials (see "-Disruptions in the Group's supply chain may adversely affect the Group's financial performance.") or increasing prices for raw materials and energy.
-While direct energy consumption currently only represents a small cost block for the Group, more than half of the energy used in the Group's direct operations stems from the conversion of primary energy (such as natural gas or fuel for vehicles), prices for which had significantly increased over the course of 2022.
-Future increases in energy prices, influenced by various factors including geopolitical and macroeconomic conditions, cannot be ruled out.
-Should prices for energy increase again, this may directly or indirectly (for example through higher prices for raw materials) adversely affect the Group's results of operations and margins.
+Moreover, certain of the above-mentioned factors directly or indirectly affect Sika and its business operations, including global supply chain disruptions and shortages of raw materials (see "-Disruptions in the Group's supply chain may adversely affect the Group's financial performance.") or increasing prices for raw materials (including as a result of higher prices for energy required to extract such raw materials).
+Moreover, while direct energy consumption currently only represents a small cost block for the Group, more than half of the energy used in the Group's direct operations stems from the conversion of primary energy (such as natural gas or fuel for vehicles), prices for which have significantly increased over the recent months, including as a result of the war in Ukraine and sanctions imposed in connection therewith.
+Such increasing prices for energy may directly or indirectly (for example through higher prices for raw materials) adversely affect the Group's results of operations and margins.